Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-You know what?
-The chunky sneaker trend—or "dad shoe" phenomenon—has been clinging to relevance for years now, and honestly, I’m not complaining.
-The Puma RS-X Efekt is one of those pairs that leans hard into this aesthetic without feeling like a cheap knockoff of high-end luxury runners.
-It’s big, it’s bold, and it’s unapologetically loud, bringing a retro-futuristic vibe that somehow feels right at home.
+The chunky sneaker trend has stuck around for years, and the Puma RS-X Efekt is one of the pairs keeping it alive.
+It leans hard into that “dad shoe” vibe without coming off like a bargain-bin copy of a luxury runner.
+It's big, bold, and unapologetically loud, with a retro-futuristic look that somehow still feels wearable.

 Quick Take